Prenatal Vitamins: Benefits, Side Effects & How To Choose One For You

 Folic acid and prenatal vitamins.

 Prenatal vitamins generally have 400 to 800 mcg of folic acid per serving.
 There has been ongoing controversy about which form of this vitamin should be supplemented.
 The two forms up for discussion are folic acid (supplemental) or folate (naturally occurring).
 Some research states that folic acid is better absorbed than naturally occurring folate; however, many natural practitioners believe that the synthetic form of folate (folic acid) comes with its own set of concerns.
 It is important to remember that more is not always better, and too much folic acid can cause unwanted side effects.
-The CDC recommends the upper limit for folic acid at 1,000 mg per day.
+The CDC recommends4 the upper limit for folic acid at 1,000 mg per day.
 Prenatal vitamins generally contain the appropriate amounts of this nutrient for the needs of pregnancy.

 Vitamin D and prenatal vitamins.

 Vitamin D is critical for bone development, hormone balancing, supporting the immune system, and brain health.
 During pregnancy, vitamin D is not only healthy for the development of the baby but can also prevent complications of pregnancy in the woman such as pre-eclampsia.
-Coined the "sunshine vitamin" because our bodies synthesize it from sun exposure, it is well-recognized that many women are deficient in vitamin D and even with sun exposure do not get enough for the needs of pregnancy.
+Coined the "sunshine vitamin" because our bodies synthesize it from sun exposure, it is well-recognized that many women5 are deficient in vitamin D and even with sun exposure do not get enough for the needs of pregnancy.
 A prenatal vitamin should contain at minimal 600 IU of vitamin D.

 Iron and prenatal vitamins.